What we do every day is fight big and powerful forces to get justice for our clients.

 Christopher Gold is a partner in Robbins Geller Rudman & Dowd LLP’s Boca Raton office.
 His practice focuses on mass tort and class action litigation involving consumer fraud, privacy and data breach issues, and securities fraud.
-He has worked on a number of notable cases and has successfully recovered millions of dollars on behalf of clients.
+He has successfully recovered millions of dollars on behalf of clients.

 Christopher has been recognized as a Super Lawyer Rising Star for the past two years.
 He earned a Bachelor of Science degree in Business Administration from Lynn University and a Juris Doctor degree from DePaul University College of Law.

 - DePaul University College of Law, J.D., 2010